rissh/Pixelo/README.md

-# Build cloudinary AI powered SAAS
+# Pixelo

-Project is Build using NextJS, cloudinary, Prisma, NeonDB and Daisy UI
+Harness the power of AI with Pixelo, your go-to SaaS for smart and efficient media transformations